All Episodes

 Okay.

-Liberals and Democrats are Democrats and Liberals first.
+Liberals and Democrats are Democrats and liberals first.

 That's the only explanation for this.

-We have been I've been mentioning this.
+We have been, I've been mentioning this.

-Obama's not distance himself from him.
+Obama's not distanced himself from him.

 I mean, Obama's gotten campaign donations from Hamas.